-56) According to, an employer can claim that an employment practice is a bona fide

-occupational qualification for performing the job.
+- 79) Which law allows an employer to claim that an employment practice is a bona fide occupational qualification for performing the job?

-A) Title VII of the 1964 Civil Rights Act
+- A) Title VII of the 1964 Civil Rights Act

-B) Vocational Rehabilitation Act of 1973
+- B) Vocational Rehabilitation Act of 1973

-C) Executive Orders 11246 and 11375
+- C) Genetic Information Nondiscrimination Act of 2008

-D) 1972 Equal Opportunity Act
+- D) 1972 Equal Opportunity Act

-Answer: A

 Explanation: A) An employer can claim that the employment practice is a bona fide occupational qualification (BFOQ) for performing the job according to Title VII.
-Title VII provides that "it should not be an unlawful employment practice for an employer to hire an employee on the basis of religion, sex, or national origin in those certain instances where religion, sex, or national origin is a bona fide occupational qualification reasonably necessary to the normal operation of that particular business or enterprise."
-Diff: 2
+Title VII provides that "it should not be an unlawful employment practice for an employer to hire an employee . . . on the basis of religion, sex, or national origin in those certain instances where religion, sex, or national origin is a bona fide occupational qualification reasonably necessary to the normal operation of that particular business or enterprise."

-Chapter: 2

-Objective: 4

-Skill: Concept

-Learning Outcome: Summarize the nature and effects of equal employment opportunity laws

-57) Employers primarily use bona fide occupational qualification (BFOQ) as a defense against charges of discrimination based on A) religion
+80) Employers primarily use bona fide of ccupational qualification (BFOQ) as a defense agains charges of discrimination based on •

+A) religion

 B) age

 C) gender

 D) nationality

-Answer: B

-Explanation: B) Employers use BFOQ mostly as a defense against charges of intentional

-discrimination based on age.
-However, Title VII provides that "it should not be an unlawful

-employment practice for an employer to hire an employee on the basis of religion, sex, or